Ruin0x11/midplay/README.md

 # midiplay-rs
-Allows playback of MIDI files through Rust.
+An interface to play MIDI files through Rust.
 Uses MCI on Windows and Fluidsynth on *nix.